top of page

 Alongside these achievements this year I have also enjoyed setting up a new team around me.
 Breaking down my game and in some ways reinventing aspects of my tennis.
 It’s not been an easy year and the biggest challenge has definitely been accepting that sometimes you have to take a step backwards to move forwards."

-Lucy Shuker: Text
+Lucy Shuker PLY: Text

 bottom of page